pkkemp/homebridge-airmega/README.md

 * "Set the air purifier to auto"
 * "Set the air purifier fan to medium"
 * "What's the air quality in \<room name\>?"

+## Notes

+* If you have a 250S, IconS, or other models not listed above, we'd like to [hear](https://github.com/ohmantics/homebridge-airmega/issues) from you.
+* The Coway servers will ask you to change your password every 60 days.
+The plugin always defers that request.
+* HomeKit will only display the status of one filter per purifier in the accessory details.
+It appears to choose randomly which filter it shows, however the filter change notification will appear if any filter needs changing.
+We've filed feedback with Apple to improve this.